-This was our third visit to Ladakh after a gap of six years and the primary focus was to cover the Changthang plateau.
+This was our second visit to Ladakh after a gap of six years and the primary focus was to cover the Changthang plateau.
 During the eight birding days, we covered Tso Kar and Startsapuk Tso, Tso Moriri and Thadsang Karu, Yaye Tso, Sumdo/Puga and the Hanle area.
 We had some great wildlife moments but the most memorable sighting was that of a Pallas’s Cat at Hanle.

 Travel Dates: 11 Aug 2016 – 21 Aug 2016

 Changthang Plateau:- Tso Kar and Startsapuk Tso, Tso Moriri and Thadsang Karu, Yaye Tso, Sumdo, Puga, Hanle